 COD maintains three natural areas on the Glen Ellyn campus: the Russell R. Kirt Prairie, the Ecological Study Area, and the B.J.
 Hoddinott Wildlife Sanctuary.
-These areas are open to the public for nonconsumptive recreational use.
+The prairie and woodland areas are open to the public for nonconsumptive recreational use.
 Removal of plants and seeds from these areas is prohibited.
-View a map of campus.
+View a map of the College of DuPage campus to locate a prairie.

 Russell R. Kirt Prairie